10 Great and Easy English Books You Must Read

 Being able to read a novel in another language and understand it is a huge achievement.
 You’ll feel accomplished the moment you read that final page, close the book, and reflect on the experience.
 You might find yourself at the last page faster than you thought—once you begin reading these books, you won’t be able to put them down.

 Reading is an exercise in language learning.

 Reading English novels will help improve your vocabulary, general understanding and in some cases it may even give you more knowledge into different countries and their cultures.
 You also get to move at your own pace.
 While listening to podcasts and radio, you have to keep up with whoever is speaking.
-Sure, watching movies to learn English can be a lot of fun, but doesn’t it get tiring to have to read subtitles or pause and rewind?
-While reading a book, you can read as slowly or as quickly as you desire.
+But while reading a book, you can read as slowly or as quickly as you desire.
 If you didn’t understand something, simply look at the paragraph again!

 Reading opens the mind.